 One of my favourite pastimes, even when I’m not purging is to breath in the fresh air and smell the leaves.
 Very grounding for our mind, body and soul.
 Typically, I don’t do both the exercise and walks in nature the same day, though there have been times in the past when it was needed.

 Particularly during a purge and dealing with some intense emotions, I have a tendency to emotionally eat since it was my coping mechanism for many years before I became conscious of it.
 That’s not to say I don’t do it at all anymore, but I’m aware of when I’m falling into that habit and can do my best to choose differently.
 During these phases, I recommend choosing foods that are alive and high vibration such as vegetables and fruits that have bright vibrant colours.
 Your body is already feeling dense and heavy, so the lighter foods will help the process.
-I’ve also found drinking celery juice first thing in the morning to be very helpful not only for the body, but also the mind.

 Lots of Water

 Drink plenty of water!
 This was something I used to struggle with a lot.
 In fact, for many years, I didn’t drink water at all and had only coffee instead.
-It’s been a few years now since that’s changed thankfully, as it really does make a difference to how we feel.
+It’s been a few years now since that’s changed thankfully, as it really does make a difference to how I feel.

 Last night, the affirmation I found extremely helpful was “I am safe.
 I am worthy”.
 I repeated these words over and over during a meditation before going to sleep.
 VERY helpful to find the affirmations that feel right for you.